-The decision to cremate is an individual and personal decision.
+The decision of “why cremate” is an individual and personal one, including whether you choose cremation with a memorial service or a direct cremation (also called a simple cremation).
 Research has been done to try and understand the most common reasons people choose cremation.

 - Migration to retirement locations is increasing. – As families move around they are less likely to have family nearby to visit a grave site.